-Orange's monumental Roman theatre is unquestionably one of France's most impressive Roman sights.
-It's one of only three intact Roman theatres left in the world (the others are in Syria and Turkey), and its sheer size is awe-inspiring: designed to seat 10,000 spectators, its stage wall towers 37m high, 103m wide and 1.8m thick.
+Orange's monumental, Unesco-protected Roman theatre is unquestionably one of France's most impressive Roman sights.
+It's one of only three intact Roman theatres left in the world (the others are in Syria and Turkey), and its sheer size is awe-inspiring: designed to seat 10,000 spectators, its stage wall reaches 37m high, 103m wide and 1.8m thick.
 Little wonder that Louis XIV called it 'the finest wall in my kingdom'.

-Though it's still impressively preserved, in its heyday the theatre would truly have been a sight to behold: covered in statues and carvings, and richly decorated in mosaics and marble slabs.
-Experiments have been shown the wall was specially designed to focus and project sound.
+In its heyday the theatre would truly have been a sight to behold: covered in statues and carvings, and richly decorated in mosaics and marble slabs.
+Experiments have shown the wall was specially designed to focus and project sound.

 You can book admission tickets in advance online.There's also a useful app available to download, which includes an 80-minute guided tour.

 The entrance is on the theatre's west side.